bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch8-3">8.3 Noise and Distortion</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-In this section, we'll introduce a new kind of noise, one that's actually built in to the SVG spec itself.
+<p>In this section, we'll introduce a new kind of noise, one that's
+actually built in to the SVG spec itself.
 And we'll also explore how to add some distortion to our filter pipeline.
-With these two ingredients, along with the basics covered earlier, a whole world of effects opens up to us.
+With these two ingredients, along with the basics covered earlier, a whole world of effects opens up to us.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch8-3a">8.3a Turbulence</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-In Chapter 5, we introduced the SvJs Noise module, which allowed us to use Perlin noise in our sketches.
-SVG also implements Perlin noise inside its feTurbulence filter primitive, so what's the difference?
+<p>In Chapter 5, we introduced the SvJs Noise module, which allowed us to
+use Perlin noise in our sketches.
+SVG also implements Perlin noise inside its feTurbulence filter primitive, so what's the difference?</p>

-Well, with the Noise module, we can extract and play with noise <i>data</i>, using its values to shape our vectors.
+<p>Well, with the Noise module, we can extract and play with noise <i>data</i>,
+using its values to shape our vectors.
 With feTurbulence on the other hand, we have a filter primitive that renders noise data directly, in
 <i>pixel</i> form.
 This doesn't give us access to the underlying noise data,
 but what we can do is easily alter the visual output by tweaking its attributes and then feed it into other filter primitives.
-The feTurbulence attributes are as follows:
+The feTurbulence attributes are as follows:</p>

 -   baseFrequency: This is the only mandatory attribute, and we can think of it as defining the noise "zoom level."
 It's typical for the